 Here at Urban Adamah we designed and built a state-of-the-art aquaponics system housed in a commercial-scale greenhouse.
 Aquaponics is the combination of aquaculture (the raising of fish) and hydroponics (the raising of plants in a soil-less medium).
 It is an innovative style of greenhouse-based agriculture that utilizes nitrogen-rich fish excrement to fertilize crops.
 Our aquaponics greenhouse is highly water-efficient as it continuously filters and recycles irrigation water.

-Our farm is cultivated by our farm director and assistant manager, who oversee the work of the 12 – 14 young adults participating in our three-month residential fellowship.
+Our farm is cultivated by our three person farm team, who oversee the work of the 12 – 14 young adults participating in our three-month residential fellowship.
 Fellows learn experientially about urban organic farming, food justice, Jewish tradition, and mindfulness through educational activities and through work on the farm, as well as through internships in local urban garden and food justice organizations.
 Our farm, in turn, also depends on the generosity of many volunteers who help it thrive.
 Educational programs – youth camps, school groups, and workshops – also contribute to the success of the farm.

 To support the vitality of the farm, we rely on the significant contributions of our chickens, goats, bees, and worms.
 These animals not only supply fertilizer, they also offer companionship, opportunities for education, and the freshest and healthiest milk, eggs, and honey.
 We raise our animals humanely and lovingly, providing organic sources of food and natural habitat for them to thrive.